RsyncProject/rsync/rsync.1.md

     Rsync writes data over the socket in blocks, and this option both limits the size of the blocks that rsync writes, and tries to keep the average transfer rate at the requested limit.
-Some "burstiness" may be seen where rsync writes out a block of data and then sleeps to bring the average rate into compliance.
+Some burstiness may be seen where rsync writes out a block of data and then sleeps to bring the average rate into compliance.